victorsuarez13/Backend_LearningPath/README.md

 3) Install MongoDB<br/>
 4) Install packages that allows you to use project<br/>
 4.1)npm i express 'this command install express in NodeJS'<br/>
+5) if you wanna merge backend with frontend, uncomment the 13 line in backend  folder index.js file .